nasa/fprime/docs/UsersGuide/dev/testAPI/markdown/histories.md

 [ram.py](../../../../../src/fprime_gds/common/history/ram.py)

 A simple implementation of of a history that maintains items in RAM.
 This is used for simplicity, but isn’t exactly robust nor persistent.
-Given that it is in thr RAM, it is driven from the the decoders object, which should run off the middle-ware layer.
+Given that it is in the RAM, it is driven from the the decoders object, which should run off the middle-ware layer.